guilherme-vaz/guilherme-vaz/README.md

 </center>-->

 ### Hello, welcome 👋
-* ⚡ My name is Guilherme, I'm a 24y front-end student.
+* ⚡ My name is Guilherme, I'm a 24y fullstack student.
-* 🌱 Currently learning Vue and Nuxt.js
+* 🌱 Currently learning Adonis.js
 * 🔭 Interested in UX/UI and motion design.
 * 🚀 You can acess my design portfolio [here](https://www.behance.net/guilherme-vaz).
 * 📫 You can reach me at: <guilhermeolivaaz@gmail.com>.